“Whether you are the boss or an employee, low morale can be a killer,” says Ron Halversen of Clarity-Ventures.

 In today’s economic reality, the root cause of low employee morale can include job security issues, uncertain business conditions, limited upward mobility, a perceived lack of fair compensation and excessive outsourcing practices.
 In such an environment, employees focus more on their career choices, a sense of personal well-being and financial future.

-High morale in the work place is essential to success and is mostly influenced from the top down rather than from the bottom up.
+High morale in the workplace is essential to success and is mostly influenced by the top-down rather than from the bottom up.
 Managers that create low morale in employees do so from a top-down command and control mode, which implies that employees’ do the listening and managers need not reciprocate.
 By prohibiting open dialogue on workplace issues, managers are denied a firsthand view of problems that exist.
 This can result in a gap when addressing the real problems and can further exacerbate them, leading to employee distrust, disrespect towards management and reductions of morale and workforce motivation.

 Managers also need to create a culture of trust as they can shape and influence, through role modeling, the way resources are allocated, how employees are rewarded, and the criteria used for recruitment, promotions, and terminations.
 A climate of trust exists in organizations when managers do what they say they are going to do and are consistent in their actions.
 Managers can earn trust and improve employee morale by being accessible, authentic and fostering openness.